beervalley/NLP_Sentiment_Analysis_Project/README.md

 # NLP_Sentiment_Analysis_Project
-Classifying movie reviews for sentiment analysis using Nature Language Processing
+Classifying movie reviews for sentiment analysis using Nature Language Processing and Out-of-core Learning

 •	Built an application for classifying movie reviews for sentiment analysis with an online classifier.